Holland Village, Singapore: Shops and services

 The Holland V Shopping Mall, a landmark in Holland Village with its distinctive windmill at the top of the building.

 Holland Village has a variety of commercial amenities.
 There are four shopping centres in Holland Village: One Holland Village (opened in December 2023), Holland Piazza (opened 2018), Raffles Holland V, Holland Road Shopping Centre and Holland V Shopping Mall.

 Retail establishments are located along four streets and two shopping buildings.
 These streets are Jalan Merah Saga and Holland Avenue on the same side, and Lorong Liput and Lorong Mambong on the opposite side.
 The shopping buildings are Holland Road Shopping Centre and Raffles Holland V Mall which is along Holland Avenue, and Holland Piazza along Lorong Liput which that mall opened in January 2019 as the newest shopping mall there as well as One Holland Village Mall in December 2023.
 These buildings along Holland Avenue are often casually referred to by sales assistants as Holland Village Shopping Centre, which in name is a non-existent landmark.

 Transport

 Within Singapore's transport system, Holland Village is linked to Orchard Road via Holland Road.
 Holland Village MRT station, opened in 2011, is located on the Circle MRT line.

 Politics

 Holland Village is within the Buona Vista division of Tanjong Pagar Group Representation Constituency (GRC), with Chan Chun Sing being in charge of the division as part of a PAP team since 2011.
 The constituency was previously a SMC until it was absorbed into Tanjong Pagar GRC in 1997, and then carved out to Holland-Bukit Panjang GRC from 2001 to 2006 and Holland-Bukit Timah GRC from 2006 to 2011 before returning to Tanjong Pagar in the 2011 elections.

 In media

-In 2003, the neighbourhood of Holland Village was featured and filmed in an acclaimed Mediacorp Channel 8 television series titled Holland V.
+In 2003, the neighbourhood was featured and filmed in an acclaimed Mediacorp Channel 8 popular and award winning drama series, Holland V, where the Mo family operates a nasi lemak restaurant known as Holland Village Nai Lemak.